polterguy/anarq/README.md

 **Warning** - Deleting a comment will also recursively _delete all descendant comments_ beneath the comment you're currently deleting, while moderating a comment will keep all descendant comments.

+### DELETE magic/modules/anarq/admin/post

+This endpoint will perform a _hard delete_ of an OP post from your database, and requires one QUERY parameter named `id`.
+The endpoint can only be invoked by an administrator.

 ### DELETE magic/modules/anarq/admin/moderate-comment